smattymatty/mathew-storm-site/philo_content/labyrinth-of-sisyphus/Chapter 8 - The Testing Ground.md

 The courtyard was packed.

 Every noble, every minister, every guard not on essential duty.
 Minos had made attendance mandatory.
-Wooden benches formed a semicircle around the labyrinth entrance—the one used for maintenance access, wide enough to accommodate an audience's view of the first passages below.
+Wooden benches formed a semicircle around the labyrinth entrance - the one used for maintenance access, wide enough to accommodate an audience's view of the first passages below.

 Minos sat on a portable throne at the center.
-The Queen stood beside him, face perfectly composed.
-The council members arranged by rank: Asterion rigid in his armor, Kleomenes clutching papers he wasn't reading, Polyidus making constant warding signs that no one watched.
+The Queen stood beside him, face perfectly composed; a stark contrast from the night before.
+The council members arranged by rank: Polyidus clutching his prayer beads, lips moving in silent recitations that would save no one.
+Kleomenes with a ledger he wasn't reading, already calculating how to distance himself from this spectacle in his reports.

+And Commander Asterion.

+He stood apart from the others, not physically - protocol dictated his position - but in bearing.
+While the other council members found reasons to look away, to busy themselves with prayers or papers, Asterion watched the entrance with the steady gaze of someone who'd spent thirty years evaluating tactical situations.
+His weight was balanced, ready.
+A soldier's stance, not a courtier's.

+When Sisyphus emerged into the courtyard, Asterion's eyes tracked him with professional assessment.
+Not the morbid curiosity of the nobles.
+Not the fearful avoidance of his fellow councilors.
+Just the calculating attention of someone measuring another man's capabilities, his chances.
+His worth.

+Their eyes met for half a second across the courtyard.

+Asterion gave the smallest nod.
+So brief that anyone watching would miss it.
+A warrior's acknowledgment of another man walking into battle.

+Then he resumed his position, hands clasped behind his back, face carefully neutral.
+But unlike Polyidus with his useless prayers, unlike Kleomenes with his coward's ledger, Asterion didn't look away.

-Sisyphus looked up at the tower.
+Sisyphus continued walking, then looked up at the tower.

 In the highest window, a figure stood watching.
 Daedalus.
 Hands pressed against the glass.
 Confined to quarters by Minos's order - not arrested, not punished, but isolated.
 Made to watch what happened to architects who defied the King.